 Shelf Awareness was born out of a need to provide a range of people in the industry--booksellers, librarians, book buyers at nontraditional stores, members of the media, marketers, salespeople, publishers and others--with essential information for their businesses, including news about titles coming out now, titles getting buzz in the media, authors on major shows movie tie-ins, sleepers, news about the business, tips on how to sell, etc. We publish daily--first thing in the morning.
 Click here to sign up!

-- Image of the Day: Diversity and Prayer
+- Image of the Day: 'My Book as a Veggie'

-- Book Trailer of the Day: Excellent Sheep
+- Book Trailer of the Day: Cosby: His Life and Times

-- Media Heat: Dr. Sandeep Jauhar on Fresh Air
+- Media Heat: Zak Ebrahim on Fresh Air

 Quote of the Day

 'Why Indie Bookstores Are on the Rise Again'

 "Independent bookstores never had to answer to the dictates of public markets.
 Many of their proprietors understood, intuitively and from conversations with customers, that a well-curated selection--an inventory of old and new books--was their primary and maybe only competitive advantage....
 And while indies cannot compete with Amazon's inventory, Amazon evidently cannot supplant indies as shopping and social experiences.

 "The independent stores will never be more than a niche business of modest sales and very modest profitability.
 But the same is true for many small businesses, which makes them no less vital....
 The independents, meanwhile, offer something neither Amazon nor the chains can: attention to the quirky needs of their customer base.
 For the Upper West Side and thousands of other neighborhoods, those stores have turned out to be irreplaceable."